Nestlé Malaysia and Yayasan Sime Darby (YSD) have been working together to protect the Kinabatangan River and the wildlife in the Sabah region.

 Restoring the environment

-Planting trees helps minimise water pollution, and local community projects promote sustainable palm oil production.
-In the past 7 years, over 680,000 trees have been planted along the lower Kinabatangan River in Sabah.
-The entire project now covers over 2,400 hectares of previously degraded forest area.
+Planting trees helps minimize water pollution, and local community projects promote sustainable palm oil production.
+In the past decade, one million trees have been planted along the lower Kinabatangan River in Sabah.
+The entire project now covers over 2,700 hectares of previously degraded forest area.

-The restored river banks form a buffer zone which aims to filter soil sediments and agricultural fertiliser run-off which may flow into the river.
+The restored river banks form a buffer zone which aims to filter soil sediments and agricultural fertilizer run-off which may flow into the river.
 This allows the Kinabatangan to repair itself over time.

-Caroline Christine Russel of YSD said: "Over the past two years, this sustainable project has not only successfully enriched the biodiversity of the Kinabatangan River, but has also helped provide communities in the area additional income besides capacity building programmes”.
+Caroline Christine Russel of YSD said: "Over the past years, this sustainable project has not only successfully enriched the biodiversity of the Kinabatangan River, but has also helped provide communities in the area additional income besides capacity building programs".

-Through our tree planting initiative, Nestlé Malaysia is helping to fulfill the company's purpose of ‘enhancing quality of life and contributing to a healthier future.
-It ensures that the Kinabatangan River continues to be a 'corridor of life' for Sabah and home to its unique biodiversity.
+By planting more trees, Nestlé Malaysia is helping to fulfill the company's purpose of unlocking the power of food to enhance quality of life for everyone, today and for generations to come.
+And ensures that the Kinabatangan River continues to be a 'corridor of life' for Sabah and home to its unique biodiversity.